pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

 ### Cost optimisation

+#### Incentives

+- when building applications reducing cost is an incentive to operate more efficiently
+- of key importance is the length of the feedback cycle, that is the time it takes for costs to reflect the efficiency of your operations
+- long feedback cycles make it harder to relate changes in cost to specific changes made to the infrastructure
+- short cycles allow for higher resolution, narrowing down what actions had positive/negative cost implications

 #### Use of standards improves DR

 - it's easier to fix machines when they fail if they are generic, it's hard when each